IonicaBizau/bat/README.md

 Then copy the `Bat` application to Application path.

-# Usage
+#### Usage
-The application bundle that Qt compile provides all libraries that `Bat` needs to run on Mac OS X.
+The application bundle, which Qt compiles, provides all libraries that `Bat` needs to run on Mac OS X.
 To run the `Bat` from command-line or use it in your personal applications:

 ```sh